Health policy: Economics: healthcare financing

 Many types of health policies exist focusing on the financing of healthcare services to spread the economic risks of ill health.
-These include publicly funded health care (through taxation or insurance, also known as single-payer systems), mandatory or voluntary private health insurance, and complete capitalization of personal health care services through private companies, among others.
+These include publicly funded health care (through taxation or insurance, also known as single-payer systems), mandatory or voluntary private health insurance, and complete capitalization of personal health care services through private companies, and medical savings accounts, among others.
 The debate is ongoing on which type of health financing policy results in better or worse quality of healthcare services provided, and how to ensure allocated funds are used effectively, efficiently and equitably.

 There are many arguments on both sides of the issue of public versus private health financing policies:

 Claims that publicly funded healthcare improves the quality and efficiency of personal health care delivery: